 Remember the biology: low risk lesions

-I highlighted earlier, that although people may dispute the exact figures, the chance of progression of an actinic keratosis to a squamous cell carcinoma is very low.
+Earlier, I highlighted that although people may dispute the exact figure, the chance of progression of an actinic keratosis to a squamous cell carcinoma is very low.
 The figure for intraepithelial carcinoma is slightly higher, but the risk is small.